 It’s important to note that bed rails, gait belts, cushions, and other physical means of protecting and positioning your loved one are not considered restraints.
-These may be necessary to support your loved one as they’re laying down or sitting.
-Regular position changes including these items may also be necessary to prevent bedsores.
+These may be necessary to support your loved one as they’re lying down or sitting.
+Regular position changes, including these items, may also be required to prevent bedsores.

-In addition to physical restraints, residents are also protected from chemical restraints, where a drug is used to subdue the resident or keep them in a sluggish state so they’re easier to control.
+In addition to physical restraints, residents are also protected from chemical restraints, where a drug is used to subdue the resident or keep them in an idle state, so they’re easier to control.
 When residents are drugged like this, it can take a severe toll on their health.
 They won’t be able to keep their minds active, which is vital to senior health.
-While seniors may not be as physically active as they used to be, regular exercise is important to keep muscle strength and fitness.
+While seniors may not be as physically active as they used to be, regular exercise is essential to keep muscle strength and fitness.
 If they’re drugged, they will likely be confined to a sitting or horizontal position.

-There are some situations where restraints may be used, but there are specific parameters that must be met.
+There are some situations where restraints may be used, but specific parameters must be met.
 The resident, their guardian, or authorized representative need to give their informed consent.
-The restraints must be ordered by a physician who has documented the resident needs them in their clinical record.
-Consultation with health professionals, occupational and physical therapists, and less restrictive measures need to be tried first.
+The restraints must be ordered by a physician who has documented the resident’s need in their clinical record.
+Consultation with health professionals, occupational and physical therapists, and less restrictive measures must be tried first.
 If these do not work, then they can move on to possibly using restraints.

-However, it is important to know that there are some specific situations where restraints may be used and are not a form of abuse—they may be protecting the resident from harming themselves.
-For example, a resident may need life-saving treatment and restraints are necessary to protect their physical, mental, and psychosocial wellbeing.
-These periods are typically brief, and the resident should be free of restraints as soon as they’re no longer necessary.
+However, it is essential to know that there are some specific situations where restraints may be used and are not a form of nursing home abuse—they may be protecting the resident from harming themselves.
+For example, a resident may need life-saving treatment, and restraints are necessary to protect their physical, mental, and psychosocial well-being.
+These periods are typically brief, and the resident should be free of bonds as soon as they’re no longer necessary.

-If restraints are to be used, only someone with proper training in applying restraints may be the one to secure them.
-Unfortunately, injuries and death can occur if the restraints are applied incorrectly.
-If they’re applied too tightly, the resident may get bruising or lose circulation beneath the restraint.
+If restraints are to be used, only someone with proper training in applying limitations may be the one to secure them.
+Unfortunately, injuries and death can occur if the restraints are misapplied.
+If they’re used too tightly, the resident may get bruising or lose circulation beneath the bond.
 A restraint around the neck or chest that’s too tight could constrict breathing and cause strangulation.
-On the other side, if restraints are too loose, they won’t be effective and the resident can get tangled in them and sustain injuries or put their life in danger, or they can remove themselves from the restraints and are at risk on injuring themselves.
+On the other side, if restraints are too loose, they won’t be effective, and the resident can get tangled in them and sustain injuries or put their life in danger, or they can remove themselves from the restraints and are at risk of injuring themselves.